lightvector/leela-analysis/README.md

      in very close endgames or with certain kinds of sekis the analysis may not be correct).
    * A variety of minor tweaks to the script interface and the information output to the SGF.

-Note that it is not uncommon for Leela to mess up on tactical situations and give poor suggestions, particularly when it hasn't realized the life or death of a group yet that is actually already alive or dead.
+WARNING: It is not uncommon for Leela to mess up on tactical situations and give poor suggestions, particularly when it hasn't realized the life or death of a group yet that is actually already alive or dead.
 Like all MC bots, it also has a somewhat different notion than humans of how to wrap up a won game and what moves (despite still being winning) are "mistakes".
-Take the analysis with a grain of salt.
+Take the analysis with many grains of salt.

 ### How to Use
 First, download and install the "engine only"/"commandline"/"GTP" version of Leela 0.10.0 from: